food · 15 April 2026

 The morning ritual at a Beijing dumpling shop: what to point at, how to order by weight, what to ask for.

-A Beijing dumpling shop is a small place with a steel counter, six tables, and a tray of dumplings being wrapped continuously by the woman in the back.
-Here is how to order.
+A Beijing dumpling shop is a small place with a steel counter, six tables, and a tray of dumplings being wrapped continuously by the person in the back.
+There is no menu presentation, no reservation, and no specials board.
+The transaction is straightforward — once you know the three things you need to decide.

 Walk in

-There's almost never a host.
+There is almost never a host.
 Walk to the counter; the cashier sees you arrive.
-The menu is on the wall — Chinese only in older shops, sometimes bilingual in newer ones.
+The menu is on the wall — Chinese only in older shops, sometimes bilingual in shops in tourist areas.
+In the absence of English menus, pointing at what someone else has ordered is entirely acceptable.

 Three things to choose